-If you have been scouring the net for international MBA related information, you’d know that a huge number of applicants from India have B.E, B.Tech, M.Tech degrees and several years of work experience after completing their engineering course.
+If you have been scouring the net for international MBA related information, you’d know that a huge number of applicants from India have B.E, B.Tech, M.Tech degrees and several years of work experience after completing their engineering course (Read MBA in Canada after Mechanical Engineering).
 You don’t see a similar trend in other professions such as medicine, law, finance / chartered accountancy, entrepreneurship.
 Why is an MBA after engineering such a popular option for Indian professionals?

 Let’s broaden the definition of what kind of engineers we are talking about here.